YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 Virtualization
 +++++++++++++++

-The software used for virtualization and used in some of the examples in this document is `QEMU <https://www.qemu.org/>`_ which is available for many popular computing platforms, including Linux, Windows, and more.
+The software used for virtualization and used for the examples in this document is `QEMU <https://www.qemu.org/>`_ which is available for many popular computing platforms, including Linux, Windows, and more.
 Instructions are provided below for Windows and Linux hosts.
 On Linux hosts, `kvm <https://www.linux-kvm.org/page/Main_Page>`_ may be the preferred choice (kvm and QEMU provide a very similar user interface - kvm is a fork of QEMU focusing on the kernel module). `VirtualBox <https://www.virtualbox.org/>`_ (by Oracle) is another popular FOSS (Free and Open Source Software) virtualization application.
 There is also proprietary virtualization software.
-Even though the examples used below are kvm/QEMU, you should be able to use the virtualization software of your choice.
+Even though the examples used below are QEMU, you should be able to use the virtualization software of your choice.

 You are at liberty to use a Linux host, or any Linux virtual machine of your choice.
-The virtual machine used to develop the exercises is a 64-bit Ubuntu Linux 14.04 LTS, using kvm on a 64-bit Ubuntu Linux 14.10 host.
+The virtual machine used to develop the exercises is a 64-bit Ubuntu Linux 16.04 LTS, using QEMU on a 64-bit Ubuntu Linux 14.10 host.

 ++++++++++++
 Disk Formats